begomez/Flutter-Arch-Template/README.md

 - Create a stateful widget with bloc

 1. Inherit from "BaseStatefulWidgetWithBloc"
-2. Override buildWidgetContent() to return widget contents
+2. Override buildWidgetContents() to return widget contents
 Ex: LoginButtonWidget

+- Navigation

+1. Encapsulate navigation on AppNavigator.dart